The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/7-system-design-uml.md

 <details>

-<summary><strong>Q: Why is it useful to create a UML diagram as a "first draft" of a system before implementing the system in code?</strong></summary>
+**<summary>Q: Why is it useful to create a UML diagram as a "first draft" of a system before implementing the system in code?</summary>**

 UML diagrams allow engineers to think through the design and iterate on it until they are absolutely certain about what they are building.
 It would be a massive waste of time and resources to build a system only to have to rebuild it due to a poor design.